Search Results

 - home | Moonlit Books | book reviews by you

 Welcome to Moonlit Books.
 Moonlit is the place to find your next good read.
 All our reviewers are 18 or under so they know what you like.
 We're also a space for you to showcase your reviewer skills and become a published writer.
-We encourage you to submit reviews using your own voice, language and style. moonlit books moonlit books moonlit books moonlit books Happy Pride Month from Moonlit Books!
-Submit your review of an LGBTQ+ themed book and if we publish it, you win a $25 gift card to the vendor of your choice!* Find out how to submit a review HERE .
+We encourage you to submit reviews using your own voice, language and style. moonlit books moonlit books moonlit books moonlit books Moonlit Books Celebrates Black History Month Throughout February, submit a review of one of your favorite Black authored books and if we publish it, you win a free book of your choice!
 Need book ideas?
-Take a look at this LIST . *with parental permission OUR FOCUS Our Writers Moonlit Books welcomes reviews from anyone age 18 or under.
+Check out this LIST .
+Ready to submit your review?
+Head to our SUBMIT page for more info.
+OUR FOCUS Our Writers Moonlit Books welcomes reviews from anyone age 18 or under.
 For guidelines on how to submit a review, please see our SUBMIT page.
 School Collaborations Moonlit Books works with schools to encourage book reviewing in the classroom.
 If your school or classroom would like to work with us, please contact us HERE .
 Discover New Reads Check out our Reviews page and see what others are reading.
 Get honest opinions on the latest graphic novels, series books and more.
-Browse All Reviews >> OUR COURSES JOIN THE CONVERSATION SHARE YOUR THOUGHTS AND IDEAS Write a Review
+Browse All Reviews >> OUR COURSES JOIN THE CONVERSATION SHARE YOUR THOUGHTS AND IDEAS Write a Review Moonlit Books is a space to share your thoughts and opinions on the books you love (or don't).
+Your honest review is a powerful tool in helping other readers make selections.
+Reviews get books noticed.
+Your words can be invaluable to a book's overall success.

 - about | Moonlit Books